Talada-Gowtham/Spell-Checker-and-Suggestion-App/README.md

 * ✅ Spell checking using a predefined dataset
 * ✅ Generates up to **30 spelling suggestions**
 * ✅ Suggestion refinement based on word patterns
-* ✅ Interactive GUI built using Tkinter
+* ✅ Interactive UI built using Tkinter
 * ✅ User rating system (1–5 stars)
 * ✅ Feedback and remarks collection
 * ✅ Automatic storage of reviews and feedback